7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 		- Does the non local request have it only parameters
 		- `ffuf -request search.req -request-proto http -w special-chars.txt -mc all` - which characters cause what issue that indicate what about the context?
 		- What data returns from the testing the parameter?
 			- LFI?
+Can `include()` files from disk/memory
+			- Directory Traversal?
 Can you read disk/memory?
 			- RFI?
 Can you get remote resources? - Internal && External
 			- SSRF?
 Can you request known resources - ports, files, webpages?
 			- XSS?
 Can you execute javascript scripting?